ShruthiVijayakumar/Kubernetes_project/README.md

 # Kubernetes_project
-it is just a project with components of kubernetes deployed.
+it is just a project with deployment of a wep application with database in kubernetes cluster.

 the terminal of the kubernetes commands used: